WSRB: WYBA/WYCA

-During this time, WYBA aired Urban Gospel music and brokered religious programming as "Your Born Again Gospel Station".
+During this time, WYBA aired urban gospel music and brokered religious programming as "Your Born Again Gospel Station".
 On December 1, 1999, the station's branding was changed to "Power 106", and the brokered religious programming that aired on the station were moved to sister stations WYCA and WYAA, giving 106.3 a full-time Urban Gospel format.

-The call letters were changed from to WYCA in 2001 after WYCA (then at 92.3 FM) dropped its longtime Gospel/brokered Christian format in favor of Urban Contemporary.
-The call letters WYBA were moved to 102.3.
+The call sign was changed to WYCA in 2001, after the previous WYCA at 92.3 FM dropped its longtime gospel/brokered Christian format in favor of urban contemporary.
+The WYBA call sign moved to 102.3.

 WSRB

-The station adopted an Adult Urban contemporary format on September 30, 2003 (the Urban Gospel format would move to WYCA (102.3 FM)).
+The station adopted an urban adult contemporary format on September 30, 2003.
+Meanwhile, the urban gospel format moved to WYCA 102.3 FM.

 WSRB was the home to the syndicated Love, Lust and Lies with Michael Baisden.
-It was also the home to the Steve Harvey morning show until August 1, 2007.
+It was also the home to the Steve Harvey Morning Show until August 1, 2007.
 On March 25, 2009, rival WVAZ dropped The Tom Joyner Morning Show in favor of Harvey's.
-But on April 22, 2009, WSRB brought Joyner back.
+That triggered WSRB to bring Joyner's show back to the Chicago airwaves on April 22, 2009.

 Until June 2010, "Soul 106.3 FM" had a synchronous sister station, WYRB, airing on the same frequency and serving Rockford and DeKalb, Illinois.
-WYRB dropped out of the simulcast in June 2010 and adopted a standalone "Rhythmic" format under the name "Power 106.3".
+WYRB dropped out of the simulcast in June 2010 and adopted a standalone rhythmic contemporary format under the name "Power 106.3".
 Soul 106.3 continues to air on 106.3 HD2.

-On November 1, 2010, WSRB dropped its Urban AC format for Talk under the banner "Real Radio."
-Joyner and Baisden were retained under the new format due to their shows being less music and more talk, and they were joined by Dave Ramsey and Warren Ballentine throughout the day.
+On November 1, 2010, WSRB dropped its urban AC format for talk under the banner "Real Radio."
+Joyner and Baisden were retained under the new format due to their shows being less music and more talk.
+They were joined by The Dave Ramsey Show and The Warren Ballentine Show throughout the day.
 The station continued to play Adult R&B music, but during the late evenings and weekends.

-In August 2011, WSRB dropped the name "Real Radio" and switched back to calling itself "Soul 106-3," but the programming was initially unchanged.
+In August 2011, WSRB dropped the name "Real Radio" and switched back to calling itself "Soul 106-3", but the programming was initially unchanged.
 In 2014, the station dropped the D.L.
 Hughley syndicated afternoon show after only a year.
 (Hughley replaced Michael Baisden in many markets in 2013.)

-In late 2016, WSRB dropped the "Soul 106-3" branding, and is simply referred to as "106-3" or sometimes "106-3 Chicago."
+In late 2016, WSRB dropped the "Soul 106-3" branding, and is simply referred to as "106-3" or sometimes "106-3 Chicago".
 Under the name brand change, it skewed its urban adult contemporary format to include classic hip hop in addition to R&B and soul music.
 In June 2017, the station dropped the Tom Joyner Morning Show in favor of a local morning drive hosted by Mike Love.
+Love's show was later replaced by The Rickey Smiley Morning Show.